 What is Craniomandibular osteopathy in dogs?

 As mentioned, this is a disease of the skill, particularly the lower jaw.
 Perhaps you’ve already heard of osteoporosis – the weakening of the bones.
 This is similar, but in this case, only the bones in the head and jaw are affected.
-What specifically happens in this disease is that the body begins to “break down” and “absorb” normal bone material in the head and jaw and replace it with new immature bone material.
-And while this may not seem like a problem at first, what happens is that they begin to occur over and over again, creating lesions within the bone and bone deformities as well.
+What specifically happens in this disease is that the body begins to “break down” and “absorb” regular bone material in the head and jaw and replace it with new immature bone material.
+While this may not seem like a problem at first, what happens is that they begin to occur over and over again, creating lesions within the bone and bone deformities as well.

 The cause of craniomandibular osteopathy…

-The good news is…
+The excellent news is…

 Symptoms of Craniomandibular Osteopathy

 You will usually see clinical signs of this in puppies.
-So, if you do not see it during the first 4-9 months of your dog’s life, then there is a good chance your dog won’t face this problem, even if he or she is an at-risk breed.
+So, if you do not see it during the first 4-9 months of your dog’s life, there is a good chance your dog won’t face this problem, even if they are an at-risk breed.
 Young dogs who do have a mandible problem such as craniomandibular osteopathy will show signs like:

-- Difficulty eating
+- Difficulty eating,

-- Depression or sadness
+- Depression or sadness,

-- Excessive drooling
+- Excessive drooling,

-- Recurring fever
+- Recurring fever,

-- Jaw swelling
+- Jaw swelling.

-- West Highland White Terriers or “Westies”
+- West Highland White Terriers or “Westies”,

-- Boston Terriers
+- Boston Terriers,

-- Scottish Terriers
+- Scottish Terriers,

-- Doberman Pinschers
+- Doberman Pinschers,

-- Labrador Retrievers
+- Labrador Retrievers,

-- Great Danes
+- Great Danes.

 Diagnosis of Craniomandibular Osteopathy

-Which is important because…
+This is essential because…

-We like to remind all of our readers once again that we here at IndulgeYourPet are not doctors, veterinarians or even medical professionals.
-All we are is a bunch of folks who are passionate about animals and only want what’s best for them.
+We want to remind all our readers that we here at IndulgeYourPet are not doctors, veterinarians, or even medical professionals.
+We are all a bunch of folks passionate about animals and only want what’s best for them.
 So, if your dog may suffer from craniomandibular osteopathy or any other medical condition, do the smart thing and have your vet check them out.
 This way, you can know what is wrong with them and get them the treatment they need.

 Unfortunately, researchers haven’t been able to develop a cure for this condition yet, which means that this condition will be something your dog will have to live with.
 Some people find that anti-inflammatory drugs (often non-steroidal anti-inflammatory drugs) can help with pain or discomfort.
 Other options are cortisone shots in the jaw, so your veterinarian may prescribe these medications for your dog.
-But ultimately, this will have to be a decision that you and your veterinarian make together.
-What we can tell you is that any time you have an animal that is diagnosed with a progressive, non-curable illness that is likely to remain with them for life, you can pretty much bet that his or her medical bills will add up over time!
+But ultimately, this will have to be a decision you and your veterinarian make together.
+We can tell you that any time you have an animal diagnosed with a progressive, non-curable illness likely to remain with them for life, you can bet that their medical bills will add up over time!

 This is why…

-We always like to remind all of our readers about the importance of purchasing a pet insurance policy on all of their pets so that if they ever do develop an illness or suffer from an accident that causes them to require serious medical care, you as their owner won’t be on the “hook” for 100% of those bills.
+We always like to remind all of our readers about the importance of purchasing a pet insurance policy on all of their pets so that if they ever do develop an illness or suffer from an accident that causes them to require serious medical care, you, as their owner won’t be on the “hook” for 100% of those bills.